PowerShell/ProjectMercury/docs/cmdlets/Invoke-Aish.md

 ```

 ### -ContextFromClipboard

-This shares the text content you have in your clipboard to the AISH agent.
+Use the content in your clipboard as context information for the AISH agent.

 ```yaml
 Type: System.Management.Automation.SwitchParameter